gaultier/blog/tip_of_day_3.md

 - Given a line (which AWK calls 'record'): output each field interleaved with the `|` character
 - Output a delimiting line between the table headers and rows.
 The markdown table spec states that this delimiter should be at least 3 `-` characters in each cell.
-- Alignement is not a goal, it does not matter for a markdown parser
+- Alignement is not a goal, it does not matter for a markdown parser.
+If you want to produce a pretty markdown table, it's easy to add, it simply makes the implementation a bit bigger

 Here's the full implementation (don't forget to mark the file executable).
 The shebang line instructs AWK to use the tab character `\t` as the delimiter between fields: